 Another tell tell sign that your plant requires watering is that the leaves will wrinkle up and start to wither.
 Just like when your hands look prune like after sitting in a bath for ages.

 Do not mist your plant, they don’t like being over watered and secondly they just don’t need misting and will be totally fine without it.
+Jade plants are well suited to the dry conditions found in most homes.

 This is the mixture I use to make my own succulent soil; it stops the soil from losing all the moisture whilst still allowing it to compact, keeping the roots in place.